microsoft/Workshop-Interact-with-LLMs/Workshop instructions/02_Text_generation.md

 Here are some examples to try, but get creative with your own prompts and see what happens!

 > [!NOTE]
-> Open the Notepad app and copy the model's responses you get at each step.
-You'll need them in a later stage.
+> Open the Notepad app in the VM and copy the model's responses you get at each step.
+You'll need to include them in later prompts.

 ### Website copy and conversation history